Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Abstract

 \section{Abstract}

-We present a system called \distmuir{} for the distributed evaluation of recursive graph queries. \distmuir{} builds on the recursive relational algebra and extends it with evaluation plans suited for the distributed setting.
-The goal is to offer expressivity for high-level queries while providing efficiency at scale and reducing communication costs.
+We present a method and its implementation \distmuir{} for the optimized distributed evaluation of recursive relational algebraic terms.
+This method provides a systematic parallelisation technique by means of fixpoint splitting, plan generation and selection.
+The goal is to offer expressivity for high-level queries while providing efficiency and reducing communication costs.
 Experimental results on both real and synthetic graphs show the effectiveness of the proposed approach compared to existing systems.